"Hear O Israel" - יִשְׂרָאֵל

 Parents, Grandparents, Guardians of kids,

-One of the most read, most famous and most important prayers contained in the Bible is one we see the Hebrew people repeat over and over again throughout the Old Testament.
-It is a really powerful prayer and contained a HUGE amount of meaning for their lives and for our daily lives as well.
+One of the most widely read, famous, and essential prayers in the Bible is one that the Hebrew people recite repeatedly throughout the Old Testament.
+It is a mighty prayer and contains a HUGE amount of meaning for their lives and for our daily lives as well.
 The truths that we find in this scripture can have eternal meaning for our families as we truly live it out in our "Stay at Home" times.

 This prayer is called The Shema, which is the Hebrew word for "listen,".
-This important prayer is the centerpiece of the last speech Moses gave to the Israelites before they went down into the promised land.
-After entering the promised land, the Shema became a prayer the Israelites prayed twice daily.
-It is still prayed twice daily by orthodox Jews because of its importance on one’s life.
-It can be viewed as central to our lives as well as it has the capacity to keep a person or family centered on what is MOST important.
+This vital prayer is the centerpiece of the last speech Moses gave to the Israelites before they entered the Promised Land.
+After entering the Promised Land, the Shema became a prayer that the Israelites recited twice daily.
+It is still prayed twice daily by Orthodox Jews because of its importance in one’s life.
+It can be viewed as central to our lives, and it has the capacity to keep a person or family centered on what is MOST important.
 It starts Shema, Israel…

 "Hear, O Israel: The LORD our God, the LORD is one.
 You shall love the LORD your God with all your heart and with all your soul and with all your might.”

-What is it that we should hear, grab hold of or pay attention to?
-It quickly becomes clear that what we should listen to or hear is first that there is only ONE "LORD"...Only ONE "God”.
-He becomes the centerpiece of the prayer as His name gets repeated five times in the first two sentences….and we are to Love Him!
+What is it that we should hear, grab hold of, or pay attention to?
+It quickly becomes clear that what we should listen to or hear is that there is only one "Lord"... only one "God.”
+He becomes the centerpiece of the prayer as His name gets repeated five times in the first two sentences….and we are to love Him!

 The next part of this prayer reminds us to love Him with different parts of ourselves.
-Here it is good to note that the original language that this text is written in gives more meaning to the words describing different parts of us.
+Here, it is good to note that the original language in which this text is written gives more meaning to the words describing different parts of us.
 Let’s take the three words individually.
 We are to love the LORD with all of our…

 Heart

 The Hebrew word for this part of us is “Levar” or “Lev - לב” for short.
 Although lev is frequently translated as “heart,” it really could also be translated “mind”.
-This word does not refer to the organ that pumps blood but rather it has Biblical meaning which most often refers to the control center of our lives.
-Today we might refer to the mind as the place where decisions are made.
-In the Bible Lev literally means the inner man, mind, will, heart, soul, understanding.
-It is where we use what we know or understand, where we have thoughts and feelings in order to discern right from wrong.
+This word does not refer to the organ that pumps blood, but rather it has a Biblical meaning that most often refers to the control center of our lives.
+Today, we might refer to the mind as the place where decisions are made.
+In the Bible, "Lev" literally means the inner man, mind, will, heart, soul, and understanding.
+It is where we apply our knowledge and understanding, along with our thoughts and feelings, to distinguish right from wrong.
 It is where in Psalm 119:7 it says...

 "I will praise you with an upright lev, when I learn your righteous rules.

-Lev also refers to feelings like joy, sadness, happiness, love.
-At times we make decisions based on these fleeting parts of us.
+Lev also refers to emotions such as joy, sadness, happiness, and love.
+At times, we make decisions based on these fleeting parts of us.
 In Psalm 139:23 it says..."

 Search me, O God, and know my lev!
 Try me and know my thoughts."